astralfrontier/astralfrontier.org-OLD/src/blog/2015-10-26-inept-sorcerers-as-process.md

 1. Be authentic.
 2. Put your game's concept to the Twitter Test.
 3. Don't make a good game, breed it.
+4. Start somewhere familiar, then break new ground.

+What does "be authentic mean"?

 Plant a flag in the ground, stake out some territory on the map of fun, and make a stand there for what you believe will be entertaining.